Azure-Samples/cargotracker-wls-aks/README.md

   + Create Storage Account.
 Create a storage account with name `${{ env.storageAccountName }}`.
   + Create Storage Container.
 Create a container with name `${{ env.storageContainerName }}`.

-* Upload Cargo Trakcer to the container
+* Upload Cargo Tracker to the container
   + Upload built web app war file.
 Upload the application war file to the container using AZ CLI commands.
 The URL of the war file will pass to the ARM template as a parameter when deploying WLS on AKS templates.

 ### Job: deploy-wls-on-aks